|Building on a Legacy of Excellence|

 The Firefighter I Academy is offered in both an Extended and Intensive Format.

-Intensive Format: Is offered only in the Spring and runs Monday through Friday 8 AM to 5 PM beginning in mid February and ending in early May.
+Intensive Format: Is offered only in the Spring and meets Monday through Friday 8am-5pm beginning in mid-February and ending in early May.

-In addition to the time frames identified above, both formats include 2, 24 hour overnight sessions during the wildland component of the course.
+In addition to the time frames identified above, both formats include an extended week for the wildland component of the course which includes two 24-hour overnight sessions.

-To enroll in the Firefighter I Academy, you must first have completed the following prerequisites:
+To enroll in the Firefighter I Academy, you must first complete the following prerequisites:

-Once these prerequisites have been met, you must submit the following documents directly to the Public Safety Training Center: Firefighter I Academy on-line application (WORD), on-line Medical Clearance Form (PDF), and on-line Fire 208 & 208.1 Code of Conduct (PDF).
-If you are applying for one of the Spring Academies please be sure to specify your preference.
-If there are more applicants than slots, a lottery will be used.
+Once these prerequisites have been met, you must submit the following documents directly to the Public Safety Training Center: Firefighter I Academy application, Medical Clearance Form (PDF), and Fire 208 & 208.1 Code of Conduct (PDF).
+If the number of applicants exceeds the number of seats available, a lottery process shall be used.

 Application deadlines are as follows:

-Fall Academy: June 1st Spring Academies: October 1st (in the preceding year)
+Fall Academy: June 1st Spring Academy: October 1st (in the preceding year)

-If accepted into the academy, you will be mailed an orientation packet with detailed instructions you must follow.
+If accepted into the academy, you will be mailed an acceptance packet with detailed instructions that must be met.
 This includes completion of an OSHA Respirator Medical Evaluation (Fit test) Questionnaire by a licensed physician at your cost.
 While we provide the form used by Kaiser for your convenience, you may use any Occupational Health Provider as long as they use an OSHA approved form.

-Classes for the Firefighter I Academy are held at the Santa Rosa Training Tower (at West College and Stony Point) and the Public Safety Training Center (5743 Skylane Blvd, Windsor).
-Some classes are held off-site.
+The Firefighter I Academy is held at the Public Safety Training Center (5743 Skylane Blvd, Windsor).
+Some sessions are held off-site.

-For additional questions, please contact the Department's Administrative Assistant Linda Mercurio at firstname.lastname@example.org or at (707) 836-2906.
+For additional questions, please contact the Department’s Administrative Assistant Rachel Smith by emailing firstname.lastname@example.org or calling 707-836-2906.

 Uniforms and Protective Gear

-Students are required to provide a navy blue uniform, OSHA approved black "Station" boots, physical fitness running shoes and navy blue sweatpants and long sleeves navy blue t-shirt (100% cotton).
-In order to provide NFPA compliant protective gear for live fire training, students are also required to rent turnouts for the duration of the academy.
-An approximate breakdown of the costs is as follows:
+Students are required to provide a navy blue uniform, OSHA approved black “Station” boots (wildland boots are permitted provided they are kept to a high shine), running shoes, dark blue sweatpants, sweatshirt, short, and t-shirt (100% cotton).
+In order to provide NFPA compliant protective gear for live fire training, students are also required to rent turnouts for the duration of the academy (from a specific vendor).
+The approximate cost for uniforms and turnout rental is $1100.
+This is in addition to the enrollment and material costs for the academy.

-For enrollment costs and vendor information for the current semester, please contact Linda Mercurio in the Fire Technology Department at (707) 836-2906
+For enrollment costs and vendor information for the current semester, please contact Rachel Smith in the Fire Technology Department at 707-836-2906.

 To view some of the testing standards used in the fire academy and the Intro course, go to: